Alishaw99/apache-spark-with-data-bricks-for-data-engineering/README.md

 This project is a Spotify data processing pipeline that extracts, transforms, and loads data for analysis and insights.
 It integrates with the Spotify API using Python for data extraction and employs Apache Spark for scalable data transformation tasks.
 The project includes reusable components like the spotipy_layer for API interactions and a Jupyter notebook for interactive data exploration.
 It facilitates efficient management and analysis of Spotify-related datasets for various use cases

+This project appears to focus on analyzing user and transaction data in the context of C2C (consumer-to-consumer) platforms, possibly in the fashion industry.
+It includes detailed datasets such as user demographics, buyer distribution by country, and seller comparisons by gender and country.
+The chunk-data folder and associated chunk-user-data.ipynb suggest the use of chunked data processing for handling large datasets efficiently.
+Insights from this project could inform market trends, user behavior, and regional performance for strategic decision-making.